 Liked this article?
 Please share on your favorite social media, to help it gain exposure, so that I, the author can become a famous spiritual leader (and be able to finally pay my electricity bill).

 Want to become a student of Me, the potentially famous spiritual leader?
 Make sure you start by reading the rest of my posts, containing all the wisdom, that I so generously send out to My followers.

-If you were a spiritual master and realised after reading this that you are not really one of those, or at least not anymore, please share your experience in the comments below.
+If you were a spiritual master and realized after reading this that you are not really one of those, or at least not anymore, please share your experience in the comments below.

-Finally, let Me close with My favourite word (as an aspiring spiritual leader): I.
+Finally, let Me close with My favorite word (as an aspiring spiritual leader): I.

 © Attila Orosz, 2014-2017

 This article, including all text, artwork and downloadable media is licensed under